varunharikumar/Error-web-templates-using-Sass-Bootstrap4/index.md

 ### Support or Contact

 Having trouble with Pages?
-Please send a request [contact support](https://varunharikumar.com/lets-talk.php) or contact my email address hello@varunharikumar.com [contact support](hello@varunharikumar.com) and I’ll help you sort it out.
+Please send a request [contact support](https://varunharikumar.com/lets-talk.php) or contact my [email address](hello@varunharikumar.com) and I’ll help you sort it out.